Nidalee Build Guide by Mooninites

 Finally I take 9 Greater Glyph of Scaling Magic Resist runes.
 MR/level provide us some defenses from AP tops and junglers as well as the occasional enemy mid that roams.
 I would run these over flat MR because usually I'm not that afraid of enemy AP champions damage until level 7+ which makes it fairly unreasonable to take flat MR runes.
 However this usually applies to champions like Vladimir and Rumble whereas champions like Fizz I would want Flat MR.

 For Quintessences you have a few options, I personally prefer flat AD but it comes down to personal preference.
-In my opinion the other runes and masteries provide enough Armor Pen that I don't want to take Greater Quintessence of Hybrid Penetration or Greater Quintessence of Desolation but they're not bad.
+In my opinion the other runes and masteries provide enough Armor Pen that I don't want to take Greater Quintessence of Precision or Greater Quintessence of Desolation but they're not bad.
 The other option is Greater Quintessence of Movement Speed if you want to kite more.
 This is more personal preference

 - Greater Quintessence of Movement Speedx3